cogent3/cogent3/README.md

 ```

 > **Note**
-> You trial python3.14 support by appending `--prerelease=allow` to your pip install line.
+> You can trial python3.14 by appending `--prerelease=allow` to your pip install line.

 ## Project Information